 The Shortgrass State (2) consists of one community phase.
 The dynamics of this state are driven by long-term drought, improper grazing management, or a combination of these factors.
-The site is dominated by shortgrasses such as blue grama and prairie Junegrass.
-Mid-statured grasses, such as western wheatgrass, needle and thread, and bluebunch wheatgrass, have been eliminated or nearly so.
-Dense clubmoss may or may not be present in this state.
-The dynamics of this species are not well understood and its abundance may vary greatly from site to site without discernable reason.
+The site is dominated by shortgrasses, such as Sandberg bluegrass.
+Mid-statured grasses, particularly rhizomatous wheatgrasses, have been eliminated or nearly so.
+Unpalatable forbs are common and may account for as much as 50 percent of the total annual production.
+Reductions in stocking rates can reduce shortgrass cover and increase the cover of rhizomatous wheatgrasses.
+This recovery may take decades, especially if soil properties are substantially altered (Dormaar and Willms, 1990).